Fire coral: Anatomy and Reproduction

-Biology and behaviors
+Biology and Behaviors

-The polyps of fire corals are near microscopic size and are mostly embedded in the skeleton and connected by a network of minute canals.
-All that is visible on the smooth surface are pores of two sizes: gastropores and dactylopores.
-In fact, Millepora means ‘thousand pores’.
-Dactylozooids have long fine hairs that protrude from the skeleton.
-The hairs possess clusters of stinging cells and capture prey, which is then engulfed by gastrozooids, or feeding polyps, situated within the gastropores.
-As well as capturing prey, fire corals gain nutrients via their special symbiotic relationship with algae known as zooxanthellae.
-The zooxanthellae live inside the tissues of the coral, and provide the coral with food, which they produce through photosynthesis, so require sunlight.
-In return, the coral provides the algae with protection and access to sunlight.
+Most of the polyps of fire corals can be found embedded in the skeleton.
+They are microscopic in size and connected by a network of minute canals.
+All that is visible on the smooth surface are two types of pores: gastropores and dactylopores.
+These pores work together as a system to capture prey and provide the coral with nutrients.
+This process starts with dactylozooids, which are long, hair-like stinging polyps that protrude from the dactylopores and possess clusters of stinging cells.
+These dactylozooids first capture the prey then the prey obtained is engulfed by gastrozooids, or feeding polyps, which are situated within the gastropores.
+While this method of capturing prey is one form of obtaining nutrients, fire corals also gain nutrients via their special symbiotic relationship with algae known as zooxanthellae.
+The zooxanthellae live inside the tissues of the coral, and provide the coral with food, which they produce through photosynthesis, therefore requiring sunlight.
+In return, the coral provides the algae with protection and access to this said sunlight.
 The hollow tubes in fire coral can also be used to store oxygen to offset any organism that bumps into it.